In C#, async

 method can contain one or more operations marked with await

 .
-This means that the method is going to “wait” for this operation to finish before continuing.
+This means that the method will “wait” for this operation to finish before continuing.

 method resumes execution at the point where it left off.